 9. The client is either at least 18 years old or has express permission and guidance from a parent or guardian throughout this process.

-1. For Search, Application, and Monitoring package: If the client decides not to move forward with the original proposed trademark, the client may request one additional free clearance search for a new proposed trademark.
+1. For search packages: If the client decides not to move forward with the original proposed trademark, the client may request one additional free clearance search for a new proposed trademark.

 2. The $275 filing fee is meant to cover a range of possible fees that the law firm may have to spend to file a federal trademark application, as well as payment processing fees and the law firm’s time spent filing the application.
 The law firm will keep or pay for, respectively, any surplus or deficit remaining after paying the actual cost of filing the application.
 The filing fee is not a direct reimbursement; it is an advance legal/service fee paid to the law firm in addition to the client’s trademark package fee.